Dynamic NavMesh Surface

 with a validNavMeshSurface

-.Use Auto Register unless you need full runtime control over registration.
+.Use Auto Register unless you need explicit runtime control.

-Use Mark Dirty (Around Target) for moving targets (e.g., player/camera) to ensure relevant regions are kept up-to-date.
+Use Mark Dirty (Around Target) for moving targets (e.g., player/camera) to ensure relevant regions are updated.

 In procedural workflows, combine with